hassan34234234/ETL-Pipeline-with-Python-and-SQL/README.md

 ## Project Overview

-In this project, I designed and implemented an ETL (Extract, Transform, Load) pipeline to streamline the handling of loan application data.
+In this project, I designed and implemented an ETL (Extract, Transform, Load) pipeline to streamline the handling of banking data.
 The pipeline involves:

 - Extracting raw data from a CSV file.
 - Transforming the data using Python and Pandas for data cleaning and preparation.